Stop 3 on TX-to-CA Road Trip

 A Suite for $20!

-The bathroom was less spacious, but clean and functional.
 I haven't had a tub with a sliding glass door in a long time.
-You don't often get hotel robes with 20-dollar rooms, so that was a plus!
-But there was no time for robe lounging.
+You don't often get hotel robes, with 20-dollar rooms!
+That was a plus!
+But there was no time for robe-lounging.
 We had places to go and things to see.

 Well, the signs weren't quite lit yet, but they were colorful anyway!